EonTechie/Algorithmic-Text-Based-Game-Engine-with-Custom-Data-Structures-/README.md

 # Silent Knight - Text-Based Adventure Game

-This repository showcases the implementation of **Silent Knight**, a text-based adventure game developed as part of a **Data Structures course assignment (BLG223E)**.
+This repository showcases the implementation of **Silent Knight**, a text-based adventure game developed as a personal work for a **Data Structures course (BLG223E)**.
 The game leverages **Stack data structures** and the **Depth-First Search (DFS)** algorithm to navigate through a decision tree, simulating a no-input gameplay experience.

 ## Game Description